How CCF church in the Philippines became a missionary sending church to the world, sharing the Gospel globally

 Senior Pastor Peter Tan Chi also faced persistent criticism, including an invitation to Camp Crame to address baseless allegations about his business dealings.
 He was once part of a business tycoon family that thrived in the 1970s but chose to leave it behind and pursue church ministry in the 1990s.

 In the 2021 election, CCF (Christ’s Commission Fellowship) was criticized for appearing politically neutral but implicitly supporting a specific presidential candidate.
 Their involvement in inevitable political protests and the newly formed Christian Values Movement, which appears to favor some candidates while disavowing others, contributed to these concerns.

 Global CCF Center in Pasig

 People with professional backgrounds help lead CCF with strategic planning.
-However, despite their expertise, God had other plans much bigger than they had in mind.
+However, despite their expertise, God’s plans were much more significant than they had in mind.

-It’s only by God’s grace that the church could construct its ambitious 3-billion building project.
+Only by God’s grace could the church construct its ambitious 3-billion building project.
 Today, it sits on a P1 billion worth property, sold for only P1.

 The land was never intended to be sold by the Ortigas family, but God is sovereign.
 Moreso, CCF did not borrow a centavo from the bank.
 God moved—His people gave.

 On May 12, 2013, CCF held its first Sunday worship service at the new CCF Center in Frontera Verde Pasig.
 It has a 10,000 seating capacity.